SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 \end{aligned}
 $$

-**Posterio for r**
+**Posterior for r**

-Turning back to the the security return.
-We arrive at the distribution of security return based on expected return information available to us.
+With a new estimate of $$\mu$$, we can finally circle back to the return distribution.
+Based on the information we provided (prior for neutral point and likelihood for investometn views), we get the following distribution.

 $$
 \begin{aligned}